taunoha/grunt-based-static-web/README.md

 ```shell
 grunt html
 ```
+It will:
+*start the server
+*open the website in your default browser
-It will look for changed files (*.scss, *.js, *.mustatic) and will create HTML automatically.
+*look for changed files (*.scss, *.js, *.mustatic) *reload your default browser automatically when all tasks have been completed

 ## Creator